-- 1. Prepare guidelines and programs m conformance with all Title 8, California Code of Regulations, mandates. - 2.
+- 1. Prepare guidelines and programs in conformance with all Title 8, California Code of Regulations and Mandates. - 2.
 Prepare and present manager/supervisor training. - 3.
-Maintain records of incidents.

-4. Provide consultation with regard to workplace threats and violence as well as workplace physical/facility security.
+Maintain records of incidents. - 4.
+Provide consultation with regard to workplace threats and violence as well as workplace physical/facility security.